The OPP operates out of 165 detachments, five regional headquarters, one divisional headquarters and a general headquarters in Orillia.

 - Contact Crime Stoppers

 - File an online report

 The Ontario Provincial Police needs your assistance in solving these crimes.
 Without it, many of the cases will remain unsolved.

 You may contact Crime Stoppers from anywhere in Ontario at 1-800-222-8477, or by leaving an anonymous Web-Tip at TipSoft - Web Tips Submission.

 The OPP provides contract and non-contract policing services to 324 municipalities in Ontario.

-Currently, the Ministry of Community Safety and Correctional Services is working with the OPP and its municipal partners to review a proposed billing model.
+On August 14, 2014, the Ministry of Community Safety and Correctional Services approved a new OPP billing model.

 Ontario is vast and magnificent in terms of both its territory and people.
 Its police service is the Ontario Provincial Police.

 We are known as the OPP and take pride in being regarded as Ontario's Police Professionals.
 We have earned the respect and trust of Ontario's citizenry and we are committed to preserving our reputation into the future.

 We deeply embrace the principle that a diverse population is best served by a similar diversity of police officers.